armory/documentation/_admin_guides/rosco.md

 ### Setting Up Base OS Defaults for Baking

-The default configurations use Ubuntu 12.04/14.0 as the default choices for Base OS, however these are configurable below by add the configuration below to your `rosco-local.yml`.
-You can specify a different `templateFile` per base image which should save time from a user perspective so that they don't have to specify an additional parameter.
-You can specify multiple base image and virtualization settings for each region you need to process bakes.
+The default configurations use Ubuntu 12.04/14.0 as the default choices for Base OS - these are configurable by adding the configurations below to your `rosco-local.yml`.
+You can specify a different `templateFile` per base image which should save time from a user perspective so they don't have to specify an additional parameter.
+You can specify multiple base images and virtualization settings for each region you need to process bakes.

 ```
 aws: